 Wearing a face mask or face covering helps minimize the risk of spreading many contagious respiratory diseases.
 Learn how you can protect yourself effectively.

 AN ACTION TO LIMIT THE SPREAD OF INFECTION

-Adequate handwashing, coughing or sneezing in the crook of the arm, avoiding bringing the hands to the face, and practising physical distancing are some of the well-known measures to limit the spread of the coronavirus.
-These measures are happening in our daily lives, which is a good thing.
-Is wearing a face mask/face covering in the community an effective protective measure against COVID-19?
-That’s an interesting, and above all, important question.
+Adequate handwashing, coughing or sneezing in the crook of the arm, avoiding touching the face, and practising physical distancing are some of the well-known measures to limit the spread of respiratory infections.
+All these measures are essential and figure predominantly in our routine, which is reassuring!

 Speak to your pharmacist for additional information about the prevention of infections.